MathEDU: Feedback Generation on Problem-Solving Processes for Mathematical Learning Support: Experiments

 \subsection{Experimental Setup}

-We examined the performances of Llama3 8B~\citep{touvron2023Llama}, Llama3 70B, and GPT-3.5 with few-shot prompting.\footnote{The version we used is \texttt{gpt-3.5-turbo-0125}.} We further fine-tuned Llama3 8B with a learning rate set to 2e-4 and a LoRA rank of 16.\footnote{All the prompts are shown in Appendix~\ref{sec:prompt}.} During inference, the temperature was set to 0, with a maximum output of 512 tokens, while other parameters remained at their default settings.
+\textbf{Models.} We evaluated Llama3 8B~\citep{touvron2023Llama}, Llama3 70B, and GPT-3.5~\citep{ouyang2022training}\footnote{The version we used is \texttt{gpt-3.5-turbo-0125}.} using few-shot prompting.
+We also explored the capabilities of the reasoning model (i.e., o1-mini~\citep{jaech2024openai}).
+We further fine-tuned Llama3 8B with a learning rate set to 2e-4 and a LoRA rank of 16.\footnote{All the prompts are shown at: \url{https://github.com/NYCU-NLP-Lab/MathEDU/blob/main/Prompts.pdf}.} During inference, the temperature was set to 0, with a maximum output of 512 tokens, while other parameters remained at their default settings.

-\textbf{Data Splitting.} To evaluate the model’s performance across different application scenarios, we designed two dataset splitting settings.
-(1)~The first setting employs a \textbf{time-series split}, simulating a situation where the model has access to a student’s prior answer history.
-Student records were organized chronologically, with part of the records serving as the training set (answer history) and the remaining records as the validation and test sets in a 70:15:15 ratio.
-This approach assesses whether the model can leverage past responses to identify a student’s strengths and weaknesses and apply this knowledge to grade new answers.
-(2)~The second setting also uses a time-series split but applies a \textbf{leave-one-out} strategy to simulate the model encountering a new student without prior history.
-In this setup, one student’s data is designated as the test set, while the data from the remaining students is proportionally divided into training and validation sets in a 9:1 ratio.
-This scenario, akin to the cold-start setting, evaluates the model’s adaptability to diverse problem-solving styles.\footnote{The data splitting statistics are in Appendix~\ref{sec:split_statistics}.}
+\textbf{Data Splitting.} Student records were organized chronologically, with part of the records serving as the training set (answer history) and the remaining records as the validation and test sets in a 70:15:15 ratio.
+This setting assesses whether the model can leverage past responses to identify a student's strengths and weaknesses and apply this knowledge to grade new answers.
+Specifically, the training, validation, and test sets consist of 2,836, 609, and 603 examples, respectively.

 \textbf{Inference Prompt.} For the few-shot prompting, six examples were provided, consisting of three correct and three incorrect student responses.
-In the time-series split setting, we randomly selected the student's prior answer records from the training set as few-shot demonstrations.
-In the leave-one-out setting, few-shot demonstrations were randomly sampled from the answer records of other students.
+We randomly selected the student's prior answer records from the training set as few-shot demonstrations.
 For the fine-tuned model, which was extensively trained on the task, we employed zero-shot prompting to generate results directly.